eth-educators/eth-docker/README.md

 You can use eth2.0-deposit-cli to either recover validator signing keys or add additional ones, if you wish to deposit more validators against the same mnemonic.
+> The same cautions apply as when creating keys in the first place.
+You
+> may wish to take these steps on a machine that is disconnected from Internet
+> and will be wiped immediately after creating the keys.

-In order to recover all your validator signing keys, edit `.env`, set `NUMVALS` to the number of validators you had created previously, then run `sudo docker-compose run --rm deposit-cli-add-recover` and provide your mnemonic.
+In order to recover all your validator signing keys, run `sudo docker-compose run --rm deposit-cli-add-recover` and provide your mnemonic, then set index to "0" and the number of validators to the number you had created previously and are now recreating.

-In order to add additional validator signing keys, edit `.env`, and set `VAL_START_INDEX` to the number of validator keys you had created previously, for example, `4`.
+In order to add additional validator signing keys, likewise run `sudo docker-compose run --rm deposit-cli-add-recover` and provide your mnemonic, but this time set the index to the number of validator keys you had created previously, for example, `4`.
 New validators will be created after this point.
-Set `NUMVALS` to the number of new validators you wish to create and deposit, then run `sudo docker-compose run --rm deposit-cli-add-recover` and provide your mnemonic.
 You will receive new `keystore-m` signing keys and a new `deposit_data` JSON.

 > Please triple-check your work here.
 You want to be sure the new validator keys are created after
 > the existing ones.
 Launchpad will likely safeguard you against depositing twice, but don't rely